pinefeat/cef135/troubleshooting.md

 ## 3. Lens Does Not Focus at All

 If the lens does not focus and the image remains static when using the focuser module, it is likely because the lens has not been calibrated and does not know its full focus range.

+If your lens is equipped with an AF range switch, changing the AF range will affect the focus motor travel.
+This can make previously recorded calibration data inaccurate.
+To ensure correct autofocus performance, always repeat the autofocus calibration procedure after changing the AF range switch.

 Open the application, click Connect, then click Calibrate.